 - Third party OpenVPN clients

-All of the Mac OS VPN options suggested below were thoroughly tested for IP address leaks, DNS leaks, WebRTC leaks, speed, reliability, and whether all the features functioned as advertised.
+All of the Mac OS VPNs suggested in this guide were tested for IPv4 address leaks, IPv6 address leaks, DNS leaks, speed, reliability, and whether all the features functioned as advertised.
 (Basic test procedures are here.)
 All recommendations passed the tests, which we will cover in detail below.

-VPN.ac is a Romania-based VPN provider that offers a very secure, high-performance service.
+VPN.ac is a Romania-based VPN provider that offers a secure, high-performance service.
 It’s run by a small team of network security professionals (Netsec Interactive Solutions), with a focus on security and overall quality.
 Their Mac OS client performed well in testing without any leaks, bugs, or problems to report.
-The network speeds and reliability were also quite impressive (up to 100 Mbps) – see the VPN.ac review for all test results.)
+The network speeds and reliability were also quite impressive (up to 100 Mbps) – see the VPN.ac review for all test results.

 VPN.ac’s server network consists entirely of dedicated premium servers with self-hosted, secure DNS.
 Along with offering more security, this also gives you excellent speed and reliability.
 You can also see real-time server bandwidth stats here (click VPN Nodes Status at the top).

-All VPN features are available for Mac users, including: 18 double-hop VPN server configurations, advanced encryption options, obfuscation features, and IP/DNS leak protection.
-The double-hop VPN configurations give you a very high level of privacy and anonymity (explained further in the multi-hop VPN chains article).
+All VPN features are available for Mac users, including 18 double-hop VPN server configurations, advanced encryption options, obfuscation features, and IP/DNS leak protection.
+The double-hop VPN configurations give you a higher level of privacy and anonymity (explained further in the multi-hop VPN guide).

-If you’re a Mac OS user looking for a secure, high performance VPN service, VPN.ac is one of the best you’ll find.
+If you’re looking for a secure, high-performance VPN service, VPN.ac is one of the best you’ll find.
 (See their full list of features here.)

 - Highest security standards for VPN server network (dedicated premium servers, with self-hosted encrypted DNS)